 Frequently asked questions for Propranolol

 Q. My doctor has prescribed Propranolol even though my blood pressure is within normal limits.
 Is it because of the chest pain that I complained of?Yes, it is possible that your doctor prescribed Propranolol for chest pain (angina).
-Propranolol is a beta-blocker which is used to lower high blood pressure, prevent angina, treat or prevent heart attacks or reduce your risk of heart problems following a heart attack.
-Propranolol is also used to treat irregularities in heartbeat, including those caused by anxiety, essential tremor (shaking of head, chin and hands).
-It also prevents migraine headaches, overactive thyroid (thyrotoxicosis and hyperthyroidism) and bleeding in the food pipe caused by high blood pressure.
+Propranolol is a beta-blocker that is used to lower high blood pressure, prevent angina, treat or prevent heart attacks or reduce your risk of heart problems following a heart attack.
+Propranolol is also used to treat irregularities in the heartbeat, including those caused by anxiety, essential tremor (shaking of the head, chin and hands).
+It also prevents migraine headaches, overactive thyroid (thyrotoxicosis and hyperthyroidism), and bleeding in the food pipe caused by high blood pressure.

-Q. When can I expect a relief in my symptoms after starting Propranolol for high blood pressure?Propranolol usually starts working within a few hours of taking it.
+Q. When can I expect relief in my symptoms after starting Propranolol for high blood pressure?Propranolol usually starts working within a few hours of taking it.
 However, it may take up to a week to see the full benefits of the symptoms of high blood pressure or heart conditions.
 You may not notice any difference, but that does not mean it is not working.
 However, keep taking this medicine as prescribed by your doctor because you will still be getting its full benefits.

 Q. Is Propranolol effective?Propranolol is effective if used in the dose and duration advised by your doctor.
 Do not stop taking it even if you see improvement in your condition.
 If you stop using Propranolol too early, the symptoms may return or worsen.